 Summer Academic Orientation (SAO)

 Western Student Experience offers NEW students the Summer Academic Orientation program to help prepare Main campus students for their first year of study (excludes Engineering).
-You are strongly encouraged to attend an in-person SAO day or sign-up for a telephone advising appointment to review your course selection.
+You are strongly encouraged to participate in Summer Academic Orientation (SAO).
+It is a free virtual program to assist incoming students with their course selection, help answer questions about programs and services on campus and support you in feeling confident to thrive during your time at Western.

 Students newly admitted to an Affiliated University College (King’s, Brescia, Huron) can participate in academic orientation options at their respective campuses.